gratitude-nft/contracts/README.md

     and the provenance hash will be a sequence of these.
  4. Before the NFT sale, the art as well as the provenance hash will be posted.
- 5. Before the NFT sale, the team will call `reserve` to allocate a few NFTs for themselves.
+ 5. When the contract is deployed, the code will reserve the first 16 NFTs for the team.
  6. The sale will begin as described on the `START_DATE` specified in `GratitudeCollection.sol`.
-This merely assigns token IDs to owners.
+Minting merely assigns token IDs to owners.
- 7. No art will be revealed *(assigned to a token ID)* until the end the sale period, in which the starting image assigned will depend on the last block number recorded.
+ 7. No art will be revealed *(assigned to a token ID)* until `withdraw` is called, in which the starting image assigned will depend on the last block number recorded.

 ## 2. Auditing